typhon-ci/typhon-gh-action/README.md

 ## Inputs

-- `key`: the age private key to decrypt the secrets.
+- `secrets`: a JSON object containing the actions' secrets.